pyodide/pyodide/docs/development/debugging.md

 If you are debugging and run into the dreaded `;; text is truncated due to size` error message, the solution is to compile a modified version of Chrome devtools with a larger wasm size cap.
-Surprisingly,g this is not actually all that hard.
+Surprisingly, this is not actually all that hard.

 These instructions are adapted from here: https://www.diverto.hr/en/blog/2020-08-15-WebAssembly-limit/